Players who switched international teams and how they fared

 Geoffrey Kondogbia’s parents are from Central African Republic, but the midfielder was born and raised in France.
 He played for France through every youth level and even represented the senior side, albeit only in friendlies.
 Since then Kondogbia made it clear he never wanted to play for France but only did so to further his career.
 What he really wanted to do was play for Central African Republic.
 So he did.

 What Happened Next: Kondogbia made his debut in 2018 as captain, and it was a 4-0 loss to Ivory Coast.
-Central African Republic are not a strong nation, and have won just twice since Kondogbia’s debut, although the midfielder did score a stoppage-time equaliser against Rwanda.
+Central African Republic are not a strong nation, and have won just four times since Kondogbia’s debut, and the midfielder has netted twice including a stoppage-time equaliser against Rwanda.

 Nacer Chadli